zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-- Sorting timestamps then taking diff is the correct way to compute inter-arrival gaps
+> - Sorting timestamps then taking `diff()` is the correct way to compute inter-arrival gaps
-- The < 2 guard is important because variance is undefined with fewer than 2 samples
+> - The `< 2` guard is important because variance is undefined with fewer than 2 samples
-- Returning 0.0 on sparse windows keeps the feature stable and avoids NaNs
+> - Returning 0.0 on sparse windows keeps the feature stable and avoids NaNs

 ---